-US Surgeon General pleads not guilty to Hawaii citation
+US surgeon general pleads not guilty to Hawaii citation

-Adams’ aide Dennis Anderson-Villaluz, who was also cited last month, also pleaded not guilty to violating the emergency order.
+Adams’ aide Dennis Anderson-Villaluz, who was also cited in August, also pleaded not guilty to violating the emergency order.

-When an officer found them at Kualoa Regional Park, the mayor had closed all beach parks to prevent gatherings of people.
-Adams was taking in the view and taking photos at the park on Oahu’s northeastern coast, according to the citation.
+When an officer found them, the mayor had closed all beach parks to prevent gatherings of people.
+Adams was taking photos at Kualoa Regional Park on Oahu’s northeastern coast, according to the citation.

-Adams told the officer he was visiting Hawaii to work with the governor for COVID-19 and didn’t know parks were closed.
+Adams told the officer he was visiting Hawaii to work with the governor on COVID-19 and didn’t know parks were closed.

 “It’s an embarrassment to the state,” Adams’ Honolulu defense attorney, Michael Green, said after Monday’s hearing.
-“They’re treating him like he brought he pandemic here.”
+“They’re treating him like he brought the pandemic here.”

 Government officials had waived for Adams a requirement that travelers to Hawaii quarantine for 14 days because he was helping the state, Green said.